sveinpg/build-your-own-react/README.md

 class.
 In other words, the props should be available in the [function context](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this#Function_context) of our class.
-Implement a [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Constructor) that takes the `props` as an argument and assign them as a class-property.
+Implement a [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Constructor) that takes the `props` as an argument and assign them as a class property.

 :bulb: To assign the `props` you can simply say: `this.props = props;`